ga4gh/data-security/AAI/AAIConnectProfile.md

 that claims are no longer inspected nor updated.

-In the event that a [Claim Source](#term-claim-source) revokes a claim within a [Claim Repository](#term-claim-repository), downstream Brokers, Claim Clearinghouses, and other Authorization or Resource Servers MUST at a minimum provide a means to limit the lifespan of any given access tokens generated as a result of claims.
+In the event that a [Claim Source](#term-claim-source) revokes a claim within a [Claim Repository](#term-claim-repository), downstream Claim Signatories, Brokers, Claim Clearinghouses, and other Authorization or Resource Servers MUST at a minimum provide a means to limit the lifespan of any given access tokens generated as a result of claims.
 To achieve this goal, servers involved with access may employ one or more of the following options:

-1. Have each claim authorization be paired with an expiry timestamp.
+1. Have each authorization claim or sub-object be paired with an expiry timestamp.
 Expiry timestamps would require users to log in occasionally via an Identity Broker in order to refresh claims.
 On a refresh, expiry timestamps can be extended from what the previous claim may have indicated.

 2. Provide GA4GH claims in the form of Embedded Tokens with the "openid" scope to allow downstream Claim Clearinghouses to periodically check the